gopimn/ArduinoFreeRTOSEthernet/README.md

 # ArduinoFreeRTOSEthernet
-Sending data from SPI trouth TCP and UDP
+Sending data from SPI trough TCP and UDP